Island Heat: Stranded

-Island Heat: Stranded is a 2006 Lifetime thriller film.
+Island Heat: Stranded is a 2006 Lifetime Television thriller film.
 The film was directed by Kern Konwiser and produced by his brother Kip Konwiser.
 It was released in United States on June 5, 2006 on Lifetime Television and was released on December 7, 2007 in Hungary.
 The film stars, Erica Durance, Brienne De Beau and Jack Hartnett.

 Plot

 A bride-to-be and her four bridesmaids travel to an exotic Caribbean island for a bachelorette party.
 After arriving at the luxurious resort, the women take a boat ride to a secluded island, where they can bask in sun and sand.
 The captain of the boat forgets to pick the girls up, leaving them stranded on the island, forcing them to use a deserted house as a makeshift shelter.
 That quickly turns into a nightmare when the women begin to disappear one by one.